-In its simplest form, Netflow data is categorized and tracked for every router/switch interface.
-The user selects one or more interfaces and can view the average or peak traffic utilization for each category over the past hour, day, week, etc. There are sample screenshots later in this document.
-The user can also generate ad hoc reports on the flow data over any time period to explore all aspects of the traffic, such as a top talkers IP address report or a raw flow chronology.
+In a typical setup, Netflow data is constantly categorized and tracked on each router/switch interface.
+The web user selects one or more interfaces and can view a graph of average or/or peak traffic utilization for each category over the past hour, day, week, etc (see sample screenshots below).
+The user can also run ad hoc reports over any time period to explore all aspects of the traffic, such as a top talkers IP address report or a raw flow chronology.

 Within an ACL, each line can pass or fail based on any combination of: